 I have fed you with milk, and not with meat:

 for hitherto ye were not able to bear it,

 neither yet now are ye able”

 Strong meat belongs to those who have grown from a child toward that full-aged development by the exercising of their senses to discern “good and evil”.
 Discernment is developed by growing into a pure heart so that we can see clearly and objectively (1Corinthians 2:15).
 “Then you shall again discern between the righteous and the wicked, between one who serves God and one who does not serve Him” (Malachi 3:18).
 It is only by us becoming pure in heart that we shall see God and have the ability to discern between good and evil.

-The revelation of our hope is revealed in a growing purity.
+The revelation of our hope is verified in a growing purity.
 That hope is the bridge between what we are now and what we will be when HE appears.
 All we need to do is to look at the parables of Jesus.
-They all speak of faith as a living, growing dynamic that is filled with HIS very life.
+They all speak of faith as a living, growing, dynamic filled with HIS very life.
 The parable of the sower clearly states that the fruitfulness of a life is completely dependent upon the soil of the heart into which the precious seed falls.
-The seed that fell on the stony ground is the SAME seed that fell into the soil that brought forth the hundred fold harvest.
-The only difference is the soil; not the seed.
+The seed that fell on the stony ground is the same seed that fell into the soil that brought forth the hundred fold harvest.
+The only difference is the soil, not the seed.

 Huios (son) at times refers to a legal heir and thus, by implication, an adult.
 It seems to underscore the character or maturity of the individual.
 Teknon (child or children) is a more general designation for offspring and contemplates the individual as one who is parented, one who has been born to another.
 For example, Jesus is never designated as teknon or teknon Theou (gen. of Theos (G2316), God), Son of God, but always ho huios, the Son, the Son of God or the Son of Man